blazQ/mpi-word-count/README.md

 mpirun -np 3 ./word_count -d ./data/books >output.csv
 ```

 Passing "." as the input directory makes it scan the cwd.
-Executing word_count without any arguments simply makes it reading from the cwd and outputting to stdout.
+Executing word_count without any arguments simply makes it read from the cwd and output to stdout.

 ATTENTION:
 Running it inside a docker container might require using the following launch options: